j2store/userguide/sobipro.md

 * Sobipro

 #### Installation Instructions
-1.In the backend, go to Components->SobiPro->Application Manager-> Here you can find an input for installing application  “Select Application”
+1. In the backend, go to Components -> SobiPro -> Application Manager -> Here you can find an input for installing application  “Select Application”

 ![](sobipro_step_1.png)